 If you will require a Tier 4 visa to study the Pre-sessional course at Warwick, you must have a Secure English Language Test (SELT).
 Currently the UKVI IELTS test is the only English language test (SELT) recognised by the UK Visas and Immigration Service.

 All accepted English language tests must have been taken within two years and one month of the start date of your course at Warwick.

 Can my English condition be waived?

-In a small number of cases, your department can contact Admissions to request an English language waiver in support of your application.
+In a small number of cases, your department can contact Admissions to request an English language instituitional assessment decision in support of your application.
 This will normally be based on established proficiency in the English language and will require you to provide evidence.
 Please contact your department for advice.
 In most cases applicants are required to provide one of the accepted English language tests to meet the English language conditions.

 I studied my course in English, do I need to take an English language test?

 If you have completed a Bachelor degree level (or higher) course in the UK within the last 2 years and 4 months from the start of your new course, this may be sufficient to meet the language conditions of your offer.
 The admissions service will assess this when considering your application.

 What is the deadline for meeting the English language requirements?